ets-einer/einer/README.md

 ## Key Features

 - Borum: A knowledge focused website where users and instructors collaborate together to accumulate information and data throgh questions, guides and lessons.
-- BoschPlanner: Manage, visualize and collaborate on all your projects using only one tool for everyone.
+- Planner: Manage, visualize and collaborate on all your projects using only one tool for everyone.
 - VsDiA Web: Easily develop and build a VsDiA together with your co-workers in one place by using a realtime collaborative tool for mapping processes.

 ## Getting Started